 Participants in the LimMark/LimChoice program must be Source and Age verified through NALF’s PVP partners.
 The verification kit and documentation must accompany the LimMark/LimChoice Producer Profile Agreement.
 Access to Natural, Non-Hormone Treated Cattle (NHTC), or various other process verified programs can also be found through NALF’s PVP partner programs by filling out the Verification Kit available upon request from NALF.

-April issue ad deadline: March 1
+Herd Reference issue early ad deadline: May 1

 Mailed in registrations and transfers turn around: 2 weeks